snd-sweden/national-pid-recommendations-for-research/pid/landscape-analysis/organisations.md

 🟢 Active

 In Sweden, a legal person such as a government agency, association or company should be identifiable using a Swedish organisation number (also called registration number, company registration number).
 This includes many organisational entities such as research-performing organisations and funders.
-The number is obtained through registering the organisation at the Swedish Companies Registration Office (_Bolagsverket_).
+The number is obtained through registering the organisation with the responsible agency, such as Statistics Sweden for governmental agencies, the Swedish Tax Agency for foundations and the Swedish Companies Registration Office  for companies.

 Because of legal requirements, the organisation number may serve as a fall-back identifier for Swedish research organisations not yet having been assigned an international organisational PID for the research sector, such as ROR ID.